jqlee85/blurdle/README.md

 # TODOs

-* Fix evaluation logic for correct leters in wrong spot, when subsequent guess for another instance of that letter is correct
 * Move consts from types file to constants.ts
 * Add larger list of words
 * Add dictionary/validation to make sure guesses are words before submitting